BukhosiMoyo/free-linker/README.md

-# This is a free linker app for your Socoal accounts.
+# This is a free verion of linktree.

-## Thi can be added to your Instagram, twitter, etc...
+* its mainly for extending links on your Social Accounts like Instagram, twitter and more